TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/ReportingAnIssue/Index.rst

    This is a short easy-to-follow guide that allows us to understand how to trigger the bug following it.
 Using a numerated list of steps is just fine here; you can also add screenshots.
+   If possible, use TYPO3 Core extensions like :ref:`use-styleguide` to make an issue reproducible.
+The easier our support helpers are able to follow your instructions, the more likely it is we can also find the problematic area in the TYPO3 code.

 #.
 Actual results